elfergl/chest_xray_pneumonia_detection/README.md

 - **Image count:** 2862
 - **Disease focus:** Pneumonia (binary classification: pneumonia vs. no pneumonia)
 - **Metadata file used:** `Data_Entry_2017.csv`
 - **Note:** Dataset not included in this repository due to size.
-You can download it from the source and extract a subset (~3k images) into './data'.
+You can download it from the source and extract a subset into './data'.

 ---